-An upper bound of \eqref{eq_thmediscrep} is established by a classical approach\footnote{See Gauss circle problem, where Lemma \ref{lem_sharplengthbound} covers this and many more shapes.}, where $\Lambda^Q$ is split into sets $V,B$ of volume and boundary contributions in order to apply the triangle inequality: let $\lambda$ be the Lebesgue measure on $I^2$, and $\{p_1,\ldots,p_N\}\subset \Lambda^Q$ be such that $z_j\in T_K(p_j)$, then we can derive
+An upper bound of $(\star)$ is established by a classical approach\footnote{See Gauss circle problem, where Lemma \ref{lem_sharplengthbound} could be applied. }, where $\Lambda^Q$ is split into sets $V,B$ of volume and boundary contributions in order to apply the triangle inequality: let $\{p_1,\ldots,p_N\}\subset \Lambda^Q$ be such that $z_j\in T_K(p_j)$, then

-as explained further below, and where the notation is as in Definition \ref{def_pointsPNtilingTN}.
-Set and
+where $V$ and $B$ are defined below, and where the notation is as in Definition \ref{def_pointsPNtilingTN}.
+Set